jcjones/documents/docs/BR.md

 The binding SHALL use a digital signature algorithm or a cryptographic hash algorithm at least as stro

+**Required Website Content**: Either a Random Value or a Request Token, optionally concatenated with additional information as specified by the CA.

 **Requirements**: The Baseline Requirements found in this document.

 **Reserved IP Address**: An IPv4 or IPv6 address that the IANA has marked as reserved: